 Lake trout are so widely dispersed in their environment that dense populations or high production in any given water are unusual.
-In inland waters the average annual catch by sport fishing seldom exceeds 1 pound per surface acre and the farflung commercial fishery of the upper Great Lakes has produced an average of less than 1/2 pound per acre per year.
+In inland waters the average annual catch by sport fishing seldom exceeds 1 pound per surface acre and the far-flung commercial fishery of the upper Great Lakes has produced an average of less than one-half pound per acre per year.

-Lake trout are highly desirable game fish, despite the fact that their fight at the end of a line is less spectacular than that offered by some other members of the salmon and trout family.
-They are more vulnerable than most species to hookand-line fishing and depletion of stocks in inland lakes has been shown to occur as a result of angling alone.
+Lake trout are highly desirable game fish, despite the fact that their fight at the end of a line is less spectacular than that offered by some other members of the salmon family.
+They are more vulnerable than most species to hook-and-line fishing, and depletion of stocks in inland lakes has been shown to result from angling alone.
 Most sport fishing is by trolling at considerable depths (50 to 200 feet, depending on the character of the fishing grounds) with copper or silver spoons, spinners, or live bait.

-In the upper Great Lakes "deep-sea trolling" for lake trout was so effective that it was a recognized and sometimes highly productive commercial fishing method (average annual production, 1944 to 1950, in Lake Superior--86,000 pounds).
-Sport trolling from party boats (cabin cruisers or renovated fishing tugs) began more than 25 years ago and was increasing rapidly in popularity prior to the extensive destruction of lake trout stocks by the sea lamprey.
+In the upper Great Lakes 'deep-seatrolling" for lake trout was so effective that it was a recognized and productive commercial fishing method (average annual production, 1944-50, in Lake Superior -- 86,000 pounds).
+Sport trolling from party boats (cabin cruisers or renovated fishing tugs) began more than 30 years ago and was gaining popularity rapidly prior to the extensive destruction of lake trout stocks by the sea lamprey.
 Many thousands of pounds were taken.
-The average size in various years and localities ranged up to 8 pounds, but many 10- to 15-pound fish and some 25-pounders were caught.
-A record fish caught on hook and line in Lake Superior in May 1952, was 51-1/2 inches long and weighed 63 pounds, 2 ounces.
-The Great Lakes sport fishery for lake trout is limited now almost exclusively to Lake Superior, where it also will soon disappear if the present rate of destruction of lake trout stocks by the sea lamprey continues.
+The average size in various years and localities ranged up to 8 pounds, but many 10- to 15-pound fish and some 25pounders were caught.
+A record fish caught on hook and line in Lake Superior in May 1952 was 51-1/2 inches long and weighed 63 pounds, 2 ounces.
+The Great Lakes sport fishery for lake trout was limited for some years almost exclusively to Lake Superior and has now practically disappeared from this lake as well, because of destruction of lake trout stocks by the sea lamprey.

 In addition to deep-sea trolling, "bobbing" through the ice is a well-known method of the sport fishery.
-Either live bait is used or pieces of herring are placed on hooks in a manner to simulate live fish when they are bobbed up and down near the bottom (often at depths of 75 to 100 feet or more).
-Bobbing through the ice is a popular winter sport, and has been particularly productive in certain protected areas in Lake Superior.
+Either live bait is used or pieces of lake herring are placed on hooks in a manner to simulate live fish when they are bobbed up and down near the bottom (often at depths of 75 to 100 feet or more).
+Bobbing through the ice is a popular winter sport and for many years was especially productive in certain sheltered areas in Lake Superior.

 The upper Great Lakes area was the major center for commercial production of lake trout for many years.
 Fish tugs were operated out of most port cities and towns lining the shores.
 Gill nets accounted for more than 70 percent of the production and set-hooks were next in importance; impounding nets, commercial trolling, and other methods combined yielded only about 5 percent of the total commercial catch.
-In the 10-year-period 1931-1940 (before the sea lamprey had decimated the stocks) the average annual production in the upper Great Lakes was

-14.7 million pounds (worth more than 7 million dollars at present prices).
+In the 10-year period 1931-40, the average annual production in the upper Great Lakes was 14.7 million pounds (worth wellover \$7 million at present prices).
 Of this total, Lake Michigan produced 36 percent, Lake Huron 34 percent, and Lake Superior 30 percent.
 Forty-two percent of the total catch was landed in Michigan ports, 33 percent in Ontario, 19 in Wisconsin, 3 in Minnesota, 2 in Illinois, and 1 percent in Indiana.

-In addition to the Great Lakes, lake trout are caught commercially in Great Slave Lake, Lake Nipigon, and other large inland lakes of Canada.
+In addition to the Great Lakes, lake trout are caught commercially in a number of large inland lakes of Canada.